Frequently Asked Questions

 A state that is mine free has destroyed “all anti-personnel mines in mined areas under its jurisdiction or control.”
 States that sign on to the Ottawa Treaty agree to become mine-free within ten years of the Treaty coming into force in their country.

 The Canadian Landmine Foundation is a lean organization.
-85% of your gift will go directly to demining.
+85% of your gift will go directly to demining and explosive ordnance disposal.
 The remaining 15% will be used for administrative costs including project oversight and evaluation.

 Since its inception in 1999, the Canadian Landmine Foundation has contributed $3.7 million to mine action projects around the world including clearance, victim assistance, and mine risk education.
 The Foundation has supported successful projects in Afghanistan, Bosnia and Herzegovina, Cambodia, Colombia, Croatia, Ethiopia, Lebanon, Mozambique, Nicaragua, Peru, Sri Lanka, Uganda, and Vietnam.